 As a Mortgage Broker in Birmingham, we can help explain this scheme for you in full, and tell you whether or not you’ll be able to access this scheme.
 They will sort everything out for you, making your mortgage experience stress-free and simple.

-When applying for the Armed Forces Help to Buy scheme, you should know that you will still have to prepare documents to aid your application.
-Our team of Mortgage Advisors in Birmingham can help you get prepared for this so that you are mortgage ready!
+When applying for this scheme, you should know that you will still have to prepare documents to aid your application.
+Our team of mortgage advisors in Birmingham can help you get prepared for this so that you are mortgage ready!

 Shared ownership is the scheme that often gets applicants confused.
 The scheme allows buyers to purchase a share in a home.
 This means that you are sharing ownership of the property with a housing association.
 Here’s a helpful summary video on “What is Shared Ownership”:

 With Shared Ownership, you will pay a mortgage on the share that you own, then pay rent on the remaining share.
 You will pay rent to the housing association linked with the property.
 The percentage of the property that you buy usually has to be between 25%-75% of the property, though this can be different.
 The lower your percentage share is, the lower your mortgage and your deposit is likely to be.